billyxs/notes.md/vim/CHEAT_SHEET.md

 ^  " move to the first non-whitespace character on the line _  " move to the first non-whitespace character on the line

-^e " scroll screen up one line. cursor line doesn't change ^d " move down half the page and scroll
+<Ctrl-e> " scroll screen up one line. cursor line doesn't change
+<Ctrl-d> " move down half the page and scroll
-^u " move up half the page and scroll
+<Ctrl-u> " move up half the page and scroll

 H  " move to the top of the window, no scroll
 L  " move to the bottom of the window, no scroll